Amazon WorkMail – Managed Email and Calendaring in the AWS Cloud

 Pricing and Availability

-We are launching a Preview of Amazon WorkMail in the US East (Northern Virginia) and Europe (Ireland) regions today and you can sign up for the Preview if you are interested in joining.
+We are launching a Preview of Amazon WorkMail in the US East (N. Virginia) and Europe (Ireland) regions today and you can sign up for the Preview if you are interested in joining.

-After the 30-day free trial (25 users and 50 gigabytes of storage per user), pricing is on a per-user, pay-as-you-go basis.
-You will be charged $4 per month for a 50 gigabyte Amazon WorkMail mailbox, or $6 per month for a bundle that includes Amazon WorkMail and WorkDocs.
+After the 30-day free trial (25 users and 50 gigabytes of storage per user), pricing is on a per-user, pay-as-you-go basis (learn more on the Amazon WorkMail Pricing page).
 There is no separate charge for the use of SES to send messages.